 To progress directly from the PN to the ADN level, a student must:

-- Declare their intent to progress on a Nursing Direct Progression form no later than January 31 of the year they wish to progress.
+- Declare their intent to progress on a Nursing Direct Progression form no later than January 31 of their PN year.

 - Must receive a minimum grade point average (GPA) of 3.0 in all current nursing coursework during each PN semester.